 Me in my favourite dress – a simple black linen shift from Gray Dawn

-Gray Dawn is another Cape Town-based brand trying to do better.
+Gray Dawn is one of my favourite Cape Town-based brand trying to do better.
 They have a lovely selection of tops, pants, dresses and knitwear, and like the others, they cater mostly to women.
 Their pieces are made from Tencel, linen and cotton, but not all are sustainably sourced.
 Still, they’re a small-batch, locally made brand with a focus on slow fashion.
 And I absolutely love my linen dress from this little brand!

 Liv & Light